-We paid a common stock dividend of \$0.90 per share in the first quarter of 2009.
-The dividend was paid 10% in cash and 90% in stock subject to election by the stockholders.
-We issued 5,519,765 shares of common stock on March 18, 2009 at a closing price of \$35.38 per share.
+We paid a common stock dividend of \$0.60 per share in the second quarter of 2009.
+The dividend was paid 20% in cash and 80% in stock subject to election by the stockholders.
+We issued 2,525,204 shares of common stock on June 19, 2009 at a closing price of \$52.92 per share.
 We are required to pay a minimum level of dividends to maintain our status as a REIT.
-Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our dividends and the Operating Partnership's limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
 Future dividends and distributions of the Operating Partnership will be determined by our Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.

-We recently announced that we intend to pay a quarterly common stock dividend for the second quarter of 2009 of \$0.60 per share, consisting of a combination of cash and shares of common stock.
+We recently announced that we intend to pay a quarterly common stock dividend for the third quarter of 2009 of \$0.60 per share, consisting of a combination of cash and shares of common stock.
 The cash component of this dividend will not exceed 20% in the aggregate, or \$0.12 per share.

 Our Board of Directors has authorized the repurchase of up to \$1.0 billion of common stock through July 2009.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-During 2009, no purchases have been made as part of this program.
-The program had remaining availability of approximately \$950.7 million at March 31, 2009.
+During 2009, no purchases were made as part of this program.
+The program was not renewed.